 Princeton researchers found that visual distractions–like clutter strewn across a desk–can impede our brains’ ability to function, while lighting experts have shown that the type and level of illumination we use can affect everything from our stress levels to our cognition.
 And let’s not forget the pure magic of an amazing office chair…

 With all of that in mind, the benefits of setting up a comfortable, functional place to work are clear.
 If you’ve been working from the couch, pack it up.
-It’s time to create a workspace that takes these eight factors into consideration.
+It’s time to create a workspace with this checklist.

 Create an efficient remote work setup with these things in mind